nullplatform/terraform-provider-nullplatform/README.md

 When there is no terraform state file, then terraform won't execute any CRUD functions.

 On the initial `terraform apply` you'll find CREATE is called first but what happens from there depends on how your provider works.
-For example, fastly and aws both call UPDATE at the end of the CREATE, where in this mock provider I call READ instead.
+For example, fastly and aws both call UPDATE at the end of the CREATE, where in this nullplatform provider I call READ instead.

 Once a terraform state file has been created, and you make a change to your terraform configuration file, you'll find the first operation called when running `terraform plan` is READ.
 This is because terraform wants to get the latest version of your infrastructure to compare against what you have defined locally in your configuration.